Digital Media

 - Optional Equipment

-- Semester 2 last day to submit for full credit: Friday, June 6th, 2025 by 11:59 pm.
-Submitting after June 6th will result in a maximum of 85% B for that assignment.
+- Semester 2 last day to submit for full credit: Friday, June 5th, 2026 by 11:59 pm.
+Juniors submitting after June 6th will result in a maximum of B for that assignment.
+Seniors are not permitted to submit after June 5th.

 You will be provided feedback and time to revise an assignment.